website logo

 Interpreting the results

 Relicx completes an extensive list of checks in order to make sure your application is functioning correctly and well.
-Issues are automatically reported on and functional tests can force Relicx Autonomous Testing to check specific business validations or use cases.
+Issues are automatically reported on and functional tests can force Relicx Release Validation to check specific business validations or use cases.
 We will cover functional tests in the subsequent section.

 Both contribute to giving you high confidence that your application is ready to deploy.